AbrishDev/Admin-Dashboard-Travel-App/README.md

 - Guide Management

-View all available guides.
+View all available guides.<br>
-Assign guides to specific tours.
+Assign guides to specific tours.<br>
-Remove guides from tours.
+Remove guides from tours.<br>
-Add new guides to the system.
+Add new guides to the system.<br>

 - Booking Management

-View all bookings made by users.
+View all bookings made by users.<br>
-Mark bookings as confirmed or canceled.
+Mark bookings as confirmed or canceled.<br>
-View details of each booking, including tour details and user information.
+View details of each booking, including tour details and user information.<br>
-Live previews
+Live previews<br>